Minimal log regular models of hyperbolic curves over discrete valuation fields: Introduction

 Note that, in Theorem \ref{logsummary}, we give a generalized version of this theorem.
 In the construction of a chart in the proof of ($2\Rightarrow1$ of) Theorem \ref{intromaincharacterization}, we need to prove the following: (i) $M/R^{\ast}$ is an f.s.\,monoid, where $M:=\{r\in R\mid r\text{ is invertible outside }D\}$. (ii) A section of the monoid homomorphism $M\to M/R^{\ast}$ is a desired chart (in particular, the image of $(M/R^{\ast})\setminus\{1\}$ generates $\fm$ as an ideal of $R$).
 To prove (i), we first consider the short exact sequence

-where $j$ is the natural open immersion $j:X\setminus D\to X$.
-In Proposition \ref{definelogstructure}, by using the long exact sequence of the cohomology groups (cf.\,(\ref{picexact})) associated to this exact sequence, we obtain an exact sequence of groups
+where $j$ is the open immersion $j:\widetilde{X}\setminus (D'\cup E)\to \widetilde{X}$.
+By using the long exact sequence of the cohomology groups associated to this exact sequence (cf.\,(\ref{picexact}) in the proof of Proposition \ref{definelogstructure}), we obtain an exact sequence of groups

 where we can identify $\Z^{\oplus m+2}$ with the subgroup of the Weil divisor group of $\widetilde{X}$ generated by $E_{0},\cdots,E_{m+1}$.
-Because $R$ has a rational singularity (cf.\,Lemma \ref{rationalsingularity}), the structure of $\Pic(\widetilde{X})$ has already been studied by Lipman (cf.\,\cite{Lip} and Lemma \ref{rationalsingularity}).
-By using these, we can prove (i).
-Again, since $R$ has a rational singularity, we have a natural isomorphism (cf.\,Lemma \ref{rationalsingularity})
+The structure of $\Pic(\widetilde{X})$ can be explained using Lipman's result since $R$ has a rational singularity (cf.\,Lemma \ref{rationalsingularity}).
+In this way, we can prove (i).
+To show (ii), we use the isomorphism